 Additionally, you may need to pay restitution to the injured party in either case.
 You may also need to attend DUI school.
 However, as you can see, a felony conviction results in harsher penalties.
 Make sure you’re ready to handle felony DUI charges by reaching out to a DUI lawyer.

-Contact a Lawyer to Learn if a DUI Is a Wobbler
+Contact a Lawyer to Learn If Your DUI Is a Wobbler

 A DUI may be a wobbler in some cases in California.
 However, not all DUIs are wobblers.
-A DUI lawyer could help if you were charged with a misdemeanor or a felony.
+A DUI lawyer could help if you face both misdemeanor or felony charges.
 Start getting help on your side right now with a free consultation.
-A law firm can begin constructing a strong defense for you quickly.